NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ## Add the Newtonsoft.Json NuGet package

-To install the package, you can use either the Package Manager UI or the Package Manager Console.
+To install the package, you can use either the NuGet Package Manager or the Package Manager Console.
 When you install a package, NuGet records the dependency in either your project file or a `packages.config` file (depending on the project format).
 For more information, see [Package consumption overview and workflow](../consume-packages/Overview-and-Workflow.md).

-### Package Manager UI
+### NuGet Package Manager

 1. In Solution Explorer, right-click **References** and choose **Manage NuGet Packages**.